peacewang017/KloudMinds/readme.md

-# KloudVault, a cloud-native storage solution built on Kubernetes.
+# KloudMinds: Cloud-Native Storage Solution for Big Data and AI-Driven Applications
+KloudMinds is a cloud-native storage solution designed specifically for big data and AI-driven applications.
+It supports cross-platform access, secure storage, scalable architecture, and robust AI capabilities.

 ## Architecture